-Our Key Deliverables/Milestones Q1 Q2 Q3 Q4 WG Priorities 4A .To strengthen links with key partners to ensure inclusion of the needs of HaVG and sensory loss in wider strategic discussions, strategies and delivery plans. ✓ 4K .
-Develop a process to measure and evaluate the outcomes of the Community Development Outreach Team support to individuals and communities to understand what support has the greatest impact. ✓ 4C.
-The Health Board will contribute to establishing a Health and Social Carer Regional Integration Fund plan which will be approved through RPB. ✓ Working 4I .
-Strengthen processes for gathering information and reporting the health board's action and progress against the Armed Forces Covenant ✓ alongside social care 4J .In collaboration with the PSBs, develop well-being objectives that respond to the needs identified in the Well-being Assessment to include in the Well-being Plan ✓ In partnership and with agreement with stakeholders, based on all academic, thematic and engagement work to date produce a Social Model for Health and Wellbeing Process Report that articulates how we move the system towards a SMfHW ✓ 4G .Increase the accessibility of weight management services by introducing self-referral routes into level 2 and 3 services alongside the development of a communication strategy ✓ 4N .Compile and communicate with partners a report that demonstrates positive examples of action that has optimised the food system ✓ A Healthier Wales 4M .Establish a core TB service capable of responding to outbreaks and incidents and with increased screening capacity ✓ 4T .
-Agree a process for monitoring and evaluating continuous engagement with seldom heard groups and individuals with protected characteristics. ✓ NHS Recovery our key outcomes for 50 4 are.
-Theme Outcome Measure The best Population Our communities feel happy, safe and are able to live life to the full Mean mental well-being score Percentage of adults who have fewer than two healthy lifestyle behaviours communities Equity Our communities have a voice and are able to fulfil their potential no matter what their background or circumstance Healthy Life Expectancy at birth including the gap between the least and most deprived
+Q1 Q2 Q3 Q4 WG Priorities mers to ensure inclusion of the needs of HaVG and ssions, strategies and delivery plans. ~ nd evaluate the outcomes of the Community ort to individuals and communities to understand what ~ e to establishing a Health and Social Carer Regional approved through RPB. ~ Working alongside social ng information and reporting the health board's action ces Covenant \checkmark care velop well-being objectives that respond to the needs ent to include in the Well-being Plan \checkmark with stakeholders, based on all academic, thematic and Social Model for Health and Wellbeing Process Report stem towards a SMfHW ~ ht management services by introducing self-referral ongside the development of a communication strategy ~ artners a report that demonstrates positive examples system A Healthier Wales ble of responding to outbreaks and incidents and with ~ nd evaluating continuous engagement with seldom rotected characteristics. ~ NHS Recovery